 Our on-site printing studio, Eva’s Phoenix Print Shop is an excellent training and working environment that is well respected by the printing industry.
 Our residents can learn practical printing skills that will prepare them for well-paying jobs that are enjoyable to do.
 We offer:

 Printing and Graphics Skills Training including Adobe Creative Suite

 The Graphic Communication and Print Training Program is designed to provide homeless and at-risk youth with career preparation support and skills training to help them overcome barriers to employment and access entry-level jobs, which will allow them to secure housing and transition to independent living.

 Through Eva’s Phoenix Print Shop, our on-site social enterprise, youth have access to a 8-week comprehensive training program that introduces them to the pillars of the graphics industry.
-The program provides youth with hands-on training in Computer Graphics, Offset Printing, Digital Imaging and Bindery, along with training in soft skills such as time management, attention to detail, problem solving, planning and communications.
+The program provides youth with hands-on training in Computer Graphics, Wide Format Printing, Customization of T-Shirts, Digital Imaging and Bindery, along with training in soft skills such as time management, attention to detail, problem solving, planning and communications.
 Youth are assisted with employment mentoring, career opportunities, internships and on-going support as they establish themselves in their career.
 This program is offered to eight youth per batch with four batches per year: a total of 32 youth participate in the program annually.